vulpemventures/synthetic-asset-smart-contract/synthetic-asset-contract.rst

 (re)issuances with alerts when the ratio of Synth and the collateral are not in line with the current RA price and the collateralization ratio.
-For that to work, the covenant script that the collateral is sent to in the issuance transactions need to be made transparent to the public - that is, all the parameters that was used to create the covenant, along with participant pubkeys, will need to be published and referenced from the information about particular issuance.
+For that to work, the covenant script that the collateral is sent to in the issuance transactions need to be made transparent to the public - that is, all the parameters that were used to create the covenant, along with participant pubkeys, will need to be published and referenced from the information about particular issuance.
-This way the independent monitoring entity will be able to check that the covenant corresponds to the known template and the oracle public key it uses are within the set of the allowed oracles.
+This way independent monitoring entity will be able to check that the covenant corresponds to the known template and the oracle public key it uses are within the set of the allowed oracles.

 Oracle